Back to species list

 Description

-A small thrush-sized bird measuring 14 cm in length with a compact build.
-The upperparts are plain greyish-brown, while the underparts range from grey to white with distinctive circular pale markings heavily mottling the throat and breast.
-The most striking feature is the bright rufous rump and tail, which contrast markedly with the otherwise subdued plumage.
-The flanks show buff coloration, and the face displays a whitish eye-ring and a prominent buffish cheek stripe.
-The bill is brownish-black with a slightly upturned tip to the lower mandible, and the legs are pinkish-grey.
-Sexes appear similar, though females may be marginally paler.
-Juveniles resemble adults but show ochre tinging and dark edges to the upper plumage.
+Measures 14 cm (5.5 in) in length.
+Plumage is plain greyish brown above and grey to white below, featuring circular pale markings on a heavily mottled throat and breast.
+Distinctive features include a bright rufous rump and tail, buff flanks, a whitish eye ring, and a pronounced buffish cheek stripe.
+The lower mandible tip is slightly upturned; the beak is brownish-black and legs are pinkish-grey.
+Sexes are similar, though females may be marginally paler.
+Juveniles resemble adults but are tinged with ochre and have dark edges to the upper plumage.

 Identification